It’s okay to identify as disabled: Zoe

 You are allowed to use mobility aids, rewrite your rules, and do what you need to in order to live best.

+No matter what anyone else thinks.
 This was a big thing for me to realise.
 I am so grateful that I connected with some amazing disabled friends.

+Even though we have different disabilities, we can all relate to the way the world treats us, excludes us, and the barriers society places on us.
 I didn’t know anyone who openly identified as disabled growing up, but I do now.
 And a lot of people around me who didn’t realise they were disabled are now identifying as disabled too.

 Disabled people are now being seen and heard.
 Our stories and voices are so incredibly powerful, and every time we speak, connect and share, it creates a ripple effect.